s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 roughly estimate both the cost (in terms of computing power) of the conversion, as well as the accuracy or immediacy of the conversion.
 For example, resizing an image to a lower size should have a high cost, because the process is computationally expensive, but also because a smaller image represents the original image to a lesser degree.
-Similarily, an URL to a piece of content is a less immediate representation than the content itself, so the cost of a *convert* that simply generates the URL to a piece of data should be high even if the process is very cheap to compute.
+Similarly, an URL to a piece of content is a less immediate representation than the content itself, so the cost of a *convert* that simply generates the URL to a piece of data should be high even if the process is very cheap to compute.

 Cost is defined in this way to make sure that the result of a type-coercion operation reflects the content that was present as accurately as possible.
-It is also important to prevent some nonsensical results from occuring, such as displaying a link to content instead of the content itself because the link is cheaper to create than completely converting the content does.
+It is also important to prevent some nonsensical results from occurring, such as displaying a link to content instead of the content itself because the link is cheaper to create than completely converting the content does.